‘Logan Lucky’ Liberates Daniel Craig From James Bond, Beyonce May Sing New Movie Theme Song

 When Daniel Craig announced that he will be back as James Bond, that wasn’t because he could not play other roles.
-In Logan Lucky, the 49-year-old actor is being lauded for going outside his comfort zone and trying out something that James Bond will never do.
+In Logan Lucky, the 49-year-old actor is being lauded for going outside his comfort zone and trying out something that James Bond would never do.
 In fact, he announced that he will return as 007 just a few days before Logan Lucky began showing in cinemas, which makes it quite a media event for the actor and the new movie.

 The English actor is getting a lot of praises for his character work in Logan Lucky.
-He has had a hard time not getting seen just as James Bond, but this new movie may be his ticket out from getting typecasted.
+He has had a hard time not being seen just as James Bond, but this new movie may be his ticket out from getting typecasted.
 As a matter of fact, the critics are saying that he “steals more than his fair share of scenes” as Joe Bang, an explosives expert.

 “Daniel Craig displays a gift for character comedy that suggests he’ll have plenty of new and exciting avenues to explore in his post-Bond career,” Matthew Turner wrote for iNews UK.

-Logan Lucky is also the movie that brought Steven Soderbergh out of so-called retirement.
+Logan Lucky is also the movie that brought Steven Soderbergh out of retirement.
 A director highly interested in the process of making movies, the Ocean’s Eleven director is now giving not just Daniel Craig, but also Adam Driver and Channing Tatum, opportunities to show that they can play a range of characters.

 Check out Daniel’s physical transformation to play Joe Bang in the new film.